poinck/ocelot/README.md

 ln -s /home/$USER/gits/ocelot/bin/otmc ~/bin/otmc
 ```
 - additionally you should configure `OCELOT_PATH` in "~/.ocelotrc"
+- otherwise, if you want to install ocelot for every user, call `make install` as root.

 ## Configuration
 "ocelot" has one user config-file; create it if you want to change default